 Cherry Hill Park’s playground sections are also a popular feature.
 The playground, which is shaped like a giant firefighter’s helmet, has been designated as a 9/11 Memorial Playground.
 The park’s surrounding Fallen Heroes Plaza has explanatory material and tributes to fallen heroes from Idaho.

-4. Go Hiking on Tubb hills
+4. Go Hiking on Tubbs Hill: Coeur d’Alene’s Iconic Trail

 The trail is 12 miles long and is considered to be moderately difficult, so it is perfect for hikers of all experience levels.
 Make sure to bring plenty of water and snacks, as there are no food or drink options available along the trail.
-Tubbs Hill is a 3.2-kilometer regularly traveled circle path near Coeur d’Alene, Idaho that includes a lake and is suitable for hikers of all ability levels.
+Tubbs Hill is a 3.2-kilometer regularly traveled circle path near Coeur d’Alene, Idaho that includes a lake and is suitable for hikers of all skill levels.
 From May to October, the trail is primarily used for hiking, walking, running, and fishing.
 This trail is also accessible to dogs.

 Grab your helmet if you’re looking for the best way to see North Idaho!
 The North Idaho Centennial Trail is the greatest tour guide just outside The Coeur d’Alene Resort’s doors.
 The Centennial Trail, which stretches 23 miles from the Idaho/Washington state line to Higgins Point on Lake Coeur d’Alene, allows walkers, joggers, and bikers to explore the region.